ginpks/TRANSPORTATION/team/m2/features.md

 ## Filter the posts on the main page

-This feature will allow users filter the postings by time, location, and price, so that users can find the rides that are the best fit for their needs.
+This feature will allow users to filter the postings by time, location, and price, so that users can find the rides that are the best fit for their needs.
 For example, the users will be able to filter for the rides available for a specific route or filter all the rides that are posted for a specific date.

 **Point Value**: 3 points